lyonscode/lyonscode.github.io/_posts/2025-07-10-tryhackme-trooper-write-up.md

 ![](/assets/img/uploads/attack-pattern-11.png)

-On this page it clearly labels 11 Attack Patterns.
+On this page, it clearly labels 11 Attack Patterns.
 As such, the answer should be "11," right?
 Apparently not.

 The question does not accept "11" as an answer.
 I tried also putting "12" (maybe they were including all Total Relations?) and, no, that is also wrong.